OpenNebula/addon-lxcone/Guide.md

 ### 3.3.
 Make the image fit into a 512-byte sector
-This will only be necesary if using LVM datastores.
-This images created by LXC won't fit inside an LVM volume because of their size, we are working on this.
-A simple patch will be the following:
+Images created by LXC won't mount well, either in a loop device or a LV, in case LVM is being used.
+This happens because size of images created with LXC is not multiple of 512 bytes.
+Right now we are working on this,  but a simple patch will be the following:

 ####  3.3.1.
 Create an empty raw image.
 This can be done in different ways, one of them is the following command:
 ```
 # qemu-img create -f raw image_name <SIZE_IN_MB>M
 ```
 You need to have "qemu" installed for this to work.
+This package should be already installed because it's a dependency of opennebula-node.
+You should specify size a little bigger than **fssize** parameter when creating the image with **lxc-create**, just in case.

 ####  3.3.2.
 Dump content inside image
 ```